- Why self-interest sustains conventions

 If this is the structure of life in the state of nature each person’s best option is to attack and that explains why the state of nature is a state of war.

 As Hobbes sees it, this pattern is pervasive in the state of nature.
 For example, it describes the choice that people in the state of nature have to make when deciding whether to take one another’s material possessions or leave them alone.
 That is why he believes there is no property in the state of nature.
 The only solution, according to Hobbes, is for the state to force people to stay in the southeast box by threatening them with punishment if they should try to leave it.

 People in the state of nature also have to decide whether to take the material goods that others have.
 According to Hobbes, their options can be described in exactly the same way as before.
 Here, “take” means “take what another person has” while “leave” means “leave what the other person has alone.”
 Again, the first number is the value for the row player and the second number is the value for the column player.

-Hobbes believes that people in a situation like this need the state to change the incentives they face and lock them into the southeast (lower right) box: waiting to use violence against others and leaving others’ goods alone.
-Suppose the state will punish theft.
-Then the payoffs will look like this.
+Hobbes believes that people in a situation like this need the state to change the incentives they face and lock them into the southeast (lower right) box: waiting to use violence against others, leaving others’ possessions alone, and keeping their agreements.

 How do we decide which analysis of the situation people face in the state of nature is more accurate than the other?

 Once societies reach a certain size, the connection between individual behavior and the continuation of the convention breaks down.
 In a large society, the rules governing property continue whether you are a thief or not.
 If they are going to break down, your respecting the rules will not prop them up.
 The more normal situation is that individual violations do not cause the rules to collapse: there is a theft happening right now, for instance, but our society’s conventions of property rights will chug along.